Liz and Verena, working moms

 Liz and Verena are the closest of friends, both having babies within a couple months of each other.
 When Liz had Homepolish's Megan Hopp design her nursery, it only made sense that Verena soon followed suit.

 Photos by Sean Litchfield.

 Have you ever had a best friend who is so close that the two of you almost become indistinguishable?
 You start to have the same diet, the same sense of style, the same experiences, the same sense of humor.
 Liz and Verena, two busy Manhattanite ladies, might fit the bill of that type of dynamic duo.
 Both are about the same age, and both own apartments with their husbands, with Liz on the Upper West Side and Verena down in Gramercy.
 When Liz found out she was pregnant with her first baby boy, it only took another three months before Verena found out that she was also pregnant.
 Surprise!
 Another baby boy.
-It only makes sense that when Liz hired Homepolish’sto handle her nursery conversion that Verena would follow suit and do the same.
+It only makes sense that when Liz hired Homepolish’s Megan Hopp to handle her nursery conversion that Verena would follow suit and do the same.